 Getting to the Uzbekistan embassy in Bishkek

-You can easily reach the Uzbekistan embassy from Apple Hostel, by taking bus 132 from the West Bus Station, which is next to the Apple hostel.
+You can easily reach the Uzbekistan embassy from Apple Hostel, by taking bus 132 from the West Bus Station, which is next to the Apple Hostel.
 The journey is about 7 km and takes 25 minutes.
 You will need to get off the bus on Akhunbaev Street, right after the bus makes a left turn off Peace Avenue.

 Walk back down the road you were going straight on, on the bus, (Peace Avenue) and walk for 1.6 km.
-You will see Oxford International school on your left-hand side.
-Take a left here and follow the road round.
+You will see Oxford International School on your left-hand side.
+Take a left here and follow the road around.
 You will see the Uzbek flag waving in the distance.
 The road splits into 2.
 Take the right split and the door to the embassy is on your left.